 We decided to release a small subset of our C3DTools, to allow Civil3D users the ability to go straight from Lidar data to a TinSurface.
 It utilizes the Civil3D API to generate the surface, so it’s Civil3D doing the triangulation, not us.
 We are reading the points, filtering out only those you want, and pumping them in.
 Here are the tools we considered needed for the task.

-And along comes Bricsys with their implementation of TinSurfaces (for end users and in the API) in BricsCAD v20 Platinum and lately in BricsCAD v21 Pro.
-This allowed us to port this popular collection of free tools to BricsCAD.
-As of Nov 15, 2020 the (DotSoft ZIP File) download below also includes DLL files for these BricsCAD versions!
-The only tool that doesn’t work in BrisCAD is LIDARPROJ (process works in our MapWorks product).
+And along comes Bricsys with their implementation of TinSurfaces (for end users and in the API) in BricsCAD v20 Platinum and lately in BricsCAD v25 Pro.
+This allowed us to port this popular collection of tools to BricsCAD.
+As of Nov 15, 2020 the download also includes DLL files for these BricsCAD versions!

 Tool Description BCD C3D